gihoekveld/find-your-duo-server/README.md

-# eSports API
+# Find your duo API

-This is a simple API for eSports data.
-It is currently in development and is not ready for production use.
+This is a simple API to use on Find Your Duo [React web app](https://github.com/gihoekveld/find-your-duo-web) and [React Native app](https://github.com/gihoekveld/find-your-duo-mobile).

+## Technologies used ☕️ 🐍

+- NodeJS
+- Express
+- Typescript
+- Prisma

+## Features 🚀

+- List games
+- Create ads by game
+- List ads by game
+- Get discord by ads

 Base API url: `http://localhost:3333`

 ## Entities